laspg/SIO221A/FAQ.md

 - Windows

 Open the Anaconda navigator.
 On the left menu, go to the Environments tab.
-CLick on the play button on the SIO221A environment tab and launch the Anaconda Prompt.
+CLick on the play button on the SIO221A environment tab and click "Open Terminal".

-In the Prompt, run:
+In the terminal, run:

 `ipython kernel install --user --name=SIO221A`

-Close the prompt and that is it.
+Close the terminal and that is it.
 You can now launch JupyterLab or Jupyter Notebook and the SIO221A kernel will be available